 - The Control of Records Procedure (QP3) represents the Company policy for the identification, storage, protection, retrieval, dissemination, retention, and disposition of records based on ISO 9001:2015, ISO 20000-1:2011, ISO 27001:2013, and ISO 15489-1.

 - Control of Non-Conforming Products (QP4) applies to all outputs from processes related to product receiving, handling, inventorying and shipping.

-- The Corrective Action (QP6) Procedure defines how to determine the root cause of non-conformity, determine plan of action to avoid re-occurrence, implement action and verify results.
+- The Corrective Action Procedure (QP6) defines how to determine the root cause of non-conformity, determine a plan of action to avoid re-occurrence, implement action and verify results.

 - The Internal Audit Procedure (QP7) outlines how audits are performed on all ITG corporate departments and functional areas on a regular basis.
 This ensures conformity to internal ITG BQMS requirements, ISO 9001, ISO 20000-1, and ISO 27001 requirements, as well as CMMI internal assessments.

 - The Management Review Procedure (QP8) identifies how the organization monitors and measures processes and performance, which includes results of audits, customer feedback, status of preventive and corrective actions, follow-up actions from previous reviews, adequacy of resources and recommendations for improvement.

 - The Management Review Board Procedure (QP11) defines the responsibilities of internal boards for the planning of processes; provisioning of resources, guidance and methodologies for configuration management and staff training; assigning responsibilities; monitoring controlling and evaluating adherence to processes; and providing status to higher-level management.